qvest-digital/terraform-kubernetes-alb-ingress-controller/README.md

 ### EKS deployment

-To deploy the AWS ALB Ingress Controller into an EKS cluster, the following snippet might be used.
+To deploy the AWS Load Balancer Controller into an EKS cluster, use the following snippet as an example.

 ```hcl
 locals {